marcelosperalta/glossary/README.md

 ## L

 [Lint (or a Linter)](https://en.wikipedia.org/wiki/Lint_(software))
 - lint, or a linter, is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
-The term originates from a Unix utility that examined C language source code.
+The term originates from a Unix utility that examined C language source code. e.g. [ESLint](https://eslint.org/), [JSLint](https://www.jslint.com/).

 <p align="right">
   <a href="#glossary">:arrow_up:</a>